2 killed in London stabbings; police fatally shoot suspect

-LONDON (AP) — A man wearing a fake explosive vest stabbed several people Friday in London, killing two, in what police are treating as a terrorist attack before he was tackled by members of the public and then fatally shot by officers on London Bridge, police and the city’s mayor said.
+LONDON (AP) — A man wearing a fake explosive vest stabbed several people Friday in London, killing two in what police are treating as a terrorist attack before being tackled by members of the public and then fatally shot by officers on London Bridge.

+Police said the attacker was Usman Khan, a 28-year-old who was released on probation last year after serving six years for terrorism offenses.

-Metropolitan Police Chief Cressida Dick said two stabbing victims had died and three injured people were being treated in a hospital.
+Metropolitan Police Chief Cressida Dick said two stabbing victims had died and three injured people were being treated in hospitals after the attack, which unfolded just yards from the site of a deadly 2017 van and knife rampage.

-She said police were working “at full tilt” to determine whether anyone else was involved in the attack.
+Health officials said one of the injured was in critical but stable condition, one was stable and the third had less serious injuries.

+Police said Khan was convicted in 2012 of terrorism offenses and released in December 2018 “on license,” which means he had to meet certain conditions or face recall to prison.
+Several British media outlets reported that he was wearing an electronic ankle bracelet.

+“It is very important that we get out of that habit and that we enforce the appropriate sentences for dangerous criminals, especially for terrorists, that I think the public will want to see,” he said.

+Johnson, who chaired a meeting of the government’s COBRA emergency committee late Friday, said more police would be patrolling the streets in the coming days “for reassurance purposes.”

-The violence erupted two-and-a-half years after a van and knife attack in the same area killed eight people, and less than two weeks before Britain holds a national election.
+The violence erupted less than two weeks before Britain holds a national election.
 The main pollical parties temporarily suspended campaigning in London as a mark of respect.

-Prime Minister Boris Johnson said that “to the best of our knowledge, the incident has been contained” but that details were still emerging.

-Johnson’s office said the prime minister would chair a meeting of the government’s emergency committee, COBRA, later Friday evening.

 Metropolitan Police counterterrorism chief Neil Basu said the suspect appeared to be wearing a bomb vest but it turned out to be “a hoax explosive device.”

-Basu said officers were keeping “an open mind as to any motive.”

 Dick, the police chief, said officers were called just before 2 p.m. to Fishmongers’ Hall, a conference venue at the north end of London Bridge.
-The pedestrian and vehicle bridge links the city’s business district with the south bank of the River Thames, was reported about 2 p.m.
+The pedestrian and vehicle bridge links the city’s business district with the south bank of the River Thames.

-Cambridge-based prison-education organization Learning Together was holding an event there Friday, and the University of Cambridge said it was “gravely concerned” about students, staff and alumni who might have been caught up in the attack.
+Learning Together was holding a conference there on Friday.
+Cambridge Vice Chancellor Stephen Toope said he was “devastated to learn that today’s hateful attack on London Bridge may have been targeted at staff, students and alumni attending an event organized by the University of Cambridge’s Institute of Criminology.”

-Minutes after the stabbings report, witnesses saw a knifeman being wrestled to the ground by members of the public on the bridge before armed-response officers shot him dead.
+Minutes after the stabbings report, witnesses saw a man with a knife being wrestled to the ground by members of the public on the bridge before armed-response officers shot him dead.

+Video images showed people spraying the fleeing suspect with a fire extinguisher, while another passer-by held what appeared to be a long white stick.
+Witness Amy Coop, who was at the Fishmongers’ Hall, said it was a narwhal tusk the man had grabbed from a wall before going to confront the attacker.

 One video posted on social media showed two men struggling on the bridge before police pulled a man in civilian clothes off a black-clad man on the ground.
 Gunshots followed.
 Another depicted a man in suit and overcoat holding a long knife that apparently had been taken from the attacker.